- Relieves asthma symptoms

-An Airomir inhaler is an asthma inhaler that is designed to relieve asthma symptoms, such as wheezing and shortness of breath.
-It should be taken at the onset of an asthma attack.
+An Airomir inhaler is a salbutamol asthma inhaler that is designed to relieve symptoms such as wheezing and shortness of breath.

-Airomir works to relieve breathlessness, wheexing and coughing by relaxing the airways into the lungs, as a result, breathing becomes easier.
+Airomir works to relieve breathlessness, wheezing, and coughing by relaxing the airways into the lungs, making it a lot easier for you to breathe.

-A reliever inhaler like Airomir is a salbutamol-based inhaler.
-These should be used to relieve the symptoms of asthma as and when they occur.
-They can also be used before exercise or when you know you are likely to come into contact with asthma triggers, such as dust or fumes.
+Airomir can also be used before exercise or when you know you are likely to come into contact with asthma triggers, such as dust or fumes.

 Who can use Airomir?

-You speak to your doctor before using this product if you suffer from any of the following conditions:
+You should speak to your doctor before using Airomir if you suffer from any of the following conditions:

 - You have any thyroid problems